josephcslater/Introduction_to_Python/README.rst

   You will need to use `GitKraken`_.

-  - Good News: It's much more powerful
+  - Good News: It's much more powerful.
   - Bad News: It's much more complicated.

 - Go to `the repository for this class in your web browser`_.